 Similar to white bread and the French baguette, Italian bread does not contain any eggs!
 However, if you’ve ever snapped a loaf of this beautiful, fragrant bread in half, or taken a glorious bite of one, you will have certainly noticed how different it really is!

 In addition to flour, water, salt, and yeast, Italian bread actually contains some milk, olive oil, and even sugar, at times!
 So that’s why it has such a unique, unbeatable (haha, egg pun!) flavor!

-As we now know, eggs help provide a rich, fluffy texture to breads, along with helping them rise instead of or in addition to yeast.
-But, you may be interested to know that eggs are also used in breads to give them a nice warm, golden color.
+As we now know, eggs help provide a rich, fluffy texture to the bread, along with helping them rise instead of or in addition to yeast.
+But, you may be interested to know that eggs are also used in bread to give them a nice warm, golden color.

-That’s why the following egg-containing breads are certainly more yellow than your traditional yeast-only breads!
+That’s why the following egg-containing bread is certainly more yellow than your traditional yeast-only bread!

 Challah (or Egg Bread)

 Challah bread is a traditional Jewish bread.
 It is normally eaten only for holidays and special occasions, hence its beautiful, braided design.

 Though not all challah is made with eggs, most is due to the Hebrew tradition.
 Plus, the added egg makes this bread a whole lot fluffier, heartier, and more golden!
 In fact, due to its egg content, challah bread almost tastes like a mildly sweet cake!

 Similar to challah, brioche is the French twist on egg bread.
 In fact, its egg content makes brioche more similar to a pastry than to a bread!